dreambitsfoundation/Monu-Framework/README.md

 view.addContent("last_name", "Doe");

 ```
-The associated MTemplate will be defined as follows
+An associated MTemplate will be defined as follows

 ```html